-An estimated 25 to 33 percent of people who take a short-acting opiate drug such as heroin develop an addiction to it.
-This suggests some people are naturally more vulnerable to addiction than others, and that genetics may play a role in the condition.
-Mary Jeanne Kreek investigates how specific genetic factors, as well as drug-induced molecular neurobiological alterations, factor into addictive diseases such as opiate, cocaine, alcohol, nicotine, and marijuana addictions.
+An estimated 20 to 35 percent of people who self-administer a short-acting opiate drug such as heroin or oxycodone develop an addiction to it.
+This suggests some people are more vulnerable to addiction than others, and that genetics may play a role in the condition.
+Kreek investigates how specific genetic factors, as well as drug-induced molecular neurobiological alterations, factor into addictive diseases such as opiate, cocaine, alcohol, and marijuana addictions.

 Kreek investigates the biological basis of addictive diseases as well as existing and novel treatments for these conditions.
 Her lab also researches the medical complications of drug abuse, such as hepatitis C and AIDS.
 In 1984, her group discovered that the second most common risk group for HIV-1/AIDS is parenteral drug users.